Easy and Delicious Einkorn Blueberry Crisp Recipe

 • Blueberries: If you don’t have frozen blueberries, fresh berries work just fine as a substitute.
 If using frozen, there is no need to thaw them beforehand.
 They can be added right into the recipe with no issue.

-• Oats: I prefer to use rolled oats (this is the brand of sprouted rolled oats I love), but you can substitute for old fashioned oats if needed.
+• Oats: I prefer to use rolled oats (this is the brand of sprouted rolled oats I love), but you can substitute quick oats if needed.

 • Variations: This recipe can be customized to use different in season berries or whatever you have on hand.